dcollioni/udacity-cloud-devops-c01/terraform/README.md

     terraform plan -out solution.plan
     ```

+    > This command will generate a `solution.plan` file inside the folder

+    By default the plan will deploy 1 VM instance behind the load balancer.

+    1. Optionally, you can increase the number of available instances by passing the `vm_count` variable to the plan command.
+For example, to create 3 VM instances, you can run:

+        ```sh
+        terraform plan -out solution.plan -var "vm_count=3"
+        ```

 1. Apply (deploy) the plan by running:

     ```sh
     terraform apply solution.plan
     ```

-    > This command will generate a `solution.plan` file inside the folder
+    > This command will deploy the plan into the `udacity-c01-rg` Resource Group on Azure

 1. Show the applied plan by running: